Author has written 21 stories for Avatar: Last Airbender, Tsubasa Chronicle, Princess Tutu, Hunger Games, and Final

 I will update this section as I write more fanfiction.

 Have you ever considered being a co-author with someone else?
 I have.
 In fact, I'm working on a project called The Intergalactic Games under a joint account named "Flight of the Mockingjays."
 As of right now, that is the only story I'm co-authoring, but I will consider requests to co-author if I have the time, and if I find your writing style enjoyable.
 Please understand, however, that there are many shows/books/etc., that I'm simply not interested in writing for, and if I reject an offer to be your co-author, I am doing so only because I feel it would be unsuitable for me to enter into a partnership with you at this time.
 That does not mean I will not help you with another story later on, so please do not feel, just because I reject one offer, that I am completely opposed to assisting you.

 How often do you update?
 I try to update every week or so, when possible.
 If I can't reach the computer long enough to write a chapter, I generally have a few saved up in the document manager that I can quickly edit and send out.
 I try not to go too long without updating, but inevitably, some of my projects end up languishing in Development Hell for a while.
-Most of my chapters hover around 2500 words, but a few may be shorter if I feel it's right to leave the chapter at a cliffhanger, or if writer's block gets the best of me on a day I should really be updating.
+Most of my chapters hover around 2500 words, but a few may be shorter if I feel it's right to leave the chapter at a cliffhanger.
 Additionally, I have priority stories, which I try to update a couple times a month.
 That means my less important projects may get pushed back to accommodate these priority projects.
-However, I do intend to finish all the stories that I have started posting, so rest assured that the apparently forgotten fics you've been asking about will eventually get finished.
-Probably.
+I shuffle between priority fics often, however, and even the non-priority fics will receive occasional updates, when I can manage it.